 Not many things are as appealing in a garden as a tree that creates all-season interest.
 An easy way to introduce this into a landscape design is by planting the Silver Birch (Betula pendula).

 The silver birch is a cool climate tree that is known for its pleasing aesthetic.
 It is spread throughout Europe and Asia in almost every temperate region.
 The silver birch especially favors being interspersed in conifer and the margins of old-growth forests.
-The tree is a pioneer species, meaning it grows where other trees and plants will not and before other trees will.
+The tree is a pioneer species like empress trees, meaning it grows where other trees and plants will not and before other trees will.
 Pioneer plants’ ability to grow in various soil, moisture, and environmental conditions mean they transition well in a garden setting.

 The weeping form atop the Betula Pendula trunk with stark white bark draws your eye when its foliage has dropped.
 The tree’s light yellow catkins hang lazily against its dark green leaves in the spring.
 These green leaves eventually turn a bright yellow in the fall, contrasting with the striking bark.
 There is not a season without a visual delight.